tom-murray98/Project_3-_Group_3/README.md

 Takes output from gatk and splits VCFs based on population, then merges two population files for downstream analysis.
 Using pipeline from Scantools : https://github.com/pmonnahan/ScanTools .
 Conda environment created in the command line for local usage using packages listed on github

+Bedtools.sh -
+Used to intersect regions between gene outliers and annoted reference to identify gene orthologues